The Naked Island: Plot

-When the boys catch a large fish, the family travels to Onomichi by ferry, where they sell it to a fishmonger, then eat at a modern restaurant.
+When the boys catch a large fish, the family travels to Onomichi by ferry, where they sell it to a fishmonger, then eat at a modern restaurant, see a television and travel in a cable car.

-While the parents are away from the island, the older son falls ill.
+Later on, while the parents are away from the island, the older son falls ill.
 The desperate father runs to find a doctor to come to treat his son, but when they arrive, the boy is already dead.
 After the boy's funeral, which is attended by his classmates from his school on the neighboring island, the family resumes their hard life, with very limited opportunity for grief.

 Production

 Director and scriptwriter Kaneto Shindo decided to make this film because he wanted to make a film without any dialogue.
 The independent production company Kindai Eiga Kyokai was close to bankruptcy at the time this film was made, and Shindo sank his last funds into making the film.
 The film's financial success saved the company.

 The lead actor Taiji Tonoyama was suffering from severe liver disease due to alcohol dependence, but recovered his health because there was no alcohol available near the filming location.
 These events were later dramatized in Shindo's biopic about Tonoyama, By Player.

 In his last published book before he died, Shindo noted that the film's premise of carrying water to the island is false, because the crop shown being watered in the film, sweet potatoes, do not actually need extensive watering.

 Shindo deliberately made the actors carry heavily-loaded buckets of water so that the yokes they were using would be seen to bend, symbolizing the harshness of their lives.

 The island location in the film is an uninhabited island called Sukune off the coast of a larger island called Sagishima, part of Mihara, Hiroshima.